gary-peterson/dsa-unit-tests-java-gen/README.md

 Note: example here is Eclipse -- other IDE's should be similar

 1. Download archive and extract all directories (e.g. "DSA-Linked-List-Source.zip")
-2. Import two extracted projects
+2. Import extracted projects into your IDE (two as example here)
     - File - Open Projects from File System
       - Choose full path to "Scorer" directory
     - File - Open Projects from File System